 Health Benefits of Licorice

-1) Licorice Is an Anti-inflammatory
+1) Licorice Is Anti-inflammatory

 In an analysis of 93 papers, licorice extract was observed to have anti-inflammatory activities (R).

-2) Licorice Benefits the Heart
+2) Licorice Helps Prevent Heart Disease

-3) Licorice May Prevent Cancer
+4) Licorice May Help Prevent Cancer Growth

 In an oral cancer cell line, a polysaccharide from licorice prevents oral cancer cells from growing (R).